touchlab/KMMBridge/docs/IOS_SPM.md

 Swift Package Manager is a newer dependency manager directly from Apple.
 In some ways it's more integrated into Xcode, but is also less flexible than Cocoapods.
 Much of that seems by design, as it's very difficult to introduce side effects into the `Package.swift` build scripts.
 While that is likely to result in more reliable builds for the average Xcode project, for Kotlin builds, that means some more manual processes at present.

-Out of the box, the Kotlin tools are far less integrated into SPM.
+Out of the box, the official Kotlin tools are far less integrated into SPM.
 We have some basic support for SPM development, but this is a work in progress.
 Feedback welcome.

 ## Kotlin Project Configuration